 We thank you in advance for all your support with your child’s reading at home.

 Please ensure your child arrives on time each morning.

 Children can come straight into class at 8.40, when the bell rings.

 Your child must be in class by 8:55am in time for the register.

 If your child arrives after 9:00 please make sure they come in through the office, where they can sign in.

-Upon collection at the end of the school day, please wait at the gates located adjacent to the playing field.
+Upon collection at the end of the school day, please wait close to the allocated collection point, depicted by the class creature.

 Your child will be led out and expected to wait with their class teacher until they can see the person who is collecting them.

 Please inform your child’s class teacher if you would like them to be collected from the lower school playground as they can then be accompanied by a teaching assistant.

 Any children who have still not been collected by 3.25pm will be sent to the front entrance to await collection at the front of the school, outside the school office.